Designing transmission with a long-term vision

 Since its inception in 2005, the TWE Project has been carefully planned in alignment and collaboration with leading transmission/electrical infrastructure planning groups.
 This work assures that the multibillion-dollar TWE Project:

-• Connects cost-effective renewable resources to the grid.
+• Connects cost-effective energy resources to the grid.

 • Coordinates with other projects and with sub-regional planning groups.